altafsamnani/vodafone_backend_keycloak/README.md

 1. Do  ```make setup``` to install the required libraries.
 We will be using MakeFile magic to setup.

 2. Execute ```make up```, which will create the setup for the assignment and installation for you, If you are setting it up first time, please be patient and it will take some time.
-For Subsequent sail commands it will be quicker.
+For Subsequent make commands it will be quicker.

  Pleae refer MakeFile for detailed commands and docker-composer.yml to understand docker setup, Once docker containers are up, it will be running at http://localhost/ for Laravel Endpoints (using Starwar apis)